CFU-GEMM: Growth factors

 The differentiation and proliferation of CFU-GEMM are promoted by growth factors, such as interleukins and cytokines.
-IL-3 and GM-CSF as single factors are equally active in stimulating CFU-GEMM, but the combination of both factors produces additive stimulatory effects upon CFU-GEMM.
+IL-3 and granulocyte-macrophage colony stimulating factor (GM-CSF) as single factors are equally active in stimulating CFU-GEMM, but the combination of both factors produces additive stimulatory effects upon CFU-GEMM.
 The growth of CFU-GEMM is stimulated by the stem cell factor, or SCF.
 SCF has been found also to synergize with GM-CSF, IL-6, IL-3, IL-11 or erythropoietin to increase the numbers of CFU-GEMM.

 CFU-GEMM gives rise to CFU-GM (leading to monoblasts and myeloblasts), CFU-Meg (leading to megakaryoblasts), and CFU-E (leading to proerythroblasts).
 The stem cell will follow a specific lineage depending on the presence of certain growth factors and cytokines.
 The GM-CSF and IL-3 both work together to stimulate production of all lines.
 When erythropoietin (EPO) is present, red blood cell production from the CFU-GEMM will be activated.
 G-CSF, M-CSF, IL-5, IL-4, and IL-3 stimulate the production of neutrophils, monocytes, eosinophils, basophils, and platelets, respectively.